akorn/zfsbackup/README.md

 only considering the property to be valid if it's not inherited), it would still be ugly.

-The backup inventory has to have the following properties:
+In addition to the syslog-style messages the client produces to this effect, you can create `log-file`s in the `sorces.d` directories to have rsync write a log of what files it uploads.
+The names of unchanged files are not logged.
+This logfile grows indefinitely unless you prune it somehow.
+(TODO: write a script that prunes the log so that only the last `n` occurrences of each file are kept, defaulting to 1.
+It shouldn't be hard: reverse the file using `tac`, pipe through script that builds hash with filenames as keys, counters as values etc.)

+The default `log-file-format` allows you to keep track of which file was uploaded when, and what its properties were at the time.
+It could be used in automated backup audits: check that all files that are supposed to be backed up have in fact been uploaded recently enough.

+This is almost, but not quite, a backup inventory; the problem is that it doesn't scale well to filesystems with millions of files and frequent updates.
+The backup inventory I have in mind would have one record per fs, not one per file, and have the following characteristics:

  * It has to reference the specific filesystem backed up, not just the name of the sources.d directory.
    * Preferably by UUID as well as path.
    * If a snapshot was used, the UUID of the origin fs should be listed; the UUID of the snapshot (if it even has one) is less interesting as it's ephemeral.
    * The zfsbackup-client script itself doesn't and shouldn't care whether it's backing up a snapshot or not; this should be handled by pre/post-client scripts.